torvalds/linux/Documentation/arch/x86/resctrl.rst

   p0/schemata:L2:0=03;1=03
   p0/size:L2:0=262144;1=262144

-A new resource group will on creation not overlap with an exclusive resource group::
+A new resource group will on creation analt overlap with an exclusive resource group::

   # mkdir p1